 The extra features:

 The best features of a great stand mixer like KitchenAid though aren’t ending with mixing and kneading though.
-I know plenty of people who lived a happy life with only a hand mixer with a latch on stand.
-This has a myriad of possibilities that even my husband went nuts over it.
+We know plenty of people who lived a happy life with only a hand mixer with a latch on stand.
+But this is different.

-You can attach some extra tools and in a pop you are making your own homemade spaghetti out of Buckwheat, Brown rice, chick peas or whatever you fancy eating.
+We can attach some extra tools and in a pop we are making our own homemade spaghetti out of Buckwheat, Brown rice, chick peas or whatever we fancy eating.

-Attach another bits and in half an hour you have your own homemade sausages from whatever secret ingredients your family is using for decades.
+Attach another bits and in half an hour we have our own homemade sausages from whatever secret ingredients our family is using for decades.
 There are no words to describe how a man could enjoy a piece of freshly filled and roasted meat with some mustard.

 Speaking of mess: